Workday/canvas-kit/CONTRIBUTING.md

 **`yarn build`**

 This will build all modules' CSS and JS.
+This should only be done before publishing.
+It is not needed for development.

 ### Testing Modules

 **`yarn test`**

 This will start the unit tests and run code coverage.

-**`yarn updateSnaps`**

-If you know you've made a breaking visual change, use this command to update your snapshot tests.
-This will add files to your workspace that you'll need to commit.

 ### Code Style Guide